lelloc/doc-admin/content/processes-automation/access-control-lists.rst

            UserLogin:
            - some login
            UserCustomerID:
-           - some customer id
+           - some customer ID
            Group_rw:
-           - hotline
+           - some group
          DynamicField:
            # Names must be in DynamicField_<field_name> format.
-           # Values in [ ... ] must always be the untranslated internal data keys
+           # Values for dynamic fields must always be the untranslated internal
-           #   specified in the dynamic field definition and not the data values
+           #   data keys specified in the dynamic field definition and not the
-           #   shown to the user.
+           #   data values shown to the user.
            DynamicField_Field1:
            - some value
            DynamicField_OtherField:
            - some value
            DynamicField_TicketFreeText2:
            - some value
-           # more dynamic fileds
+           # more dynamic fields
          Frontend:
            Action:
            - AgentTicketPhone
            - AgentTicketEmail
+           - ...
+           Endpoint:
+           - ExternalFrontend::PersonalPreferences
+           - ExternalFrontend::ProcessTicketCreate
+           - ExternalFrontend::ProcessTicketNextStep
+           - ExternalFrontend::TicketCreate
+           - ExternalFrontend::TicketDetailView
            - ...
          Owner:
            UserLogin: